rsaarelm/tt/README.md

 This is useful for status displays like a custom command prompt or a desktop status bar to have your clock situation visible at a glance.

+## Goal tracking

+You can use tt to track goals that you work towards cumulatively.
+Write entries using the GOAL tag as follows:

+    x 2017-10-01 GOAL run 50 km due:2017-12-01  Half-marathon training

+This sets the start date (2017-10-01), the end date (2017-12-01), the goal project name (run) and the target value with an optional unit (50 km).

+You can then log contributions to the goal with subsequent datapoint entries:

+    x 2017-10-05 run 4 km  Trying out new shoes.

+If the `GOAL` target specified an unit, the datapoint must have the same unit.
+Goals can also be specified without a unit for items that are simple counts.
+For these items, datapoints can omit the number and have an implicit count of
+1:

+    x 2017-07-01 GOAL floss 30 due:2017-08-01
+    x 2017-07-02 floss

+The goal and datapoint entries can have trailing comments, these are ignored when parsing the goal.

+Some goals track a measurement instead of accumulation.
+You can use = (always whitespace separated) to set the goal value to a specific number instead of adding to the existing value:

+    x 2017-03-01 GOAL weight 72 kg due:2017-06-01
+    x 2017-04-02 weight = 76.5 kg

+You can view ongoing goals and recently completed ones with

+    tt goals

+This will list your ongoing goals, how far along to completion they are and whether you're ahead or behind your expected schedule of steadily completing them.